Mercedes-Benz S-Series

-The Mercedes-Benz S-Series (W06) was a successful line of sports cars produced from 1927-33 that bore the nickname, the "white elephants."
+The Mercedes-Benz S-Series (W06) was a successful line of sports cars produced from 1926–1933.
+They are also nicknamed as the "white elephants."

 Origin

 In the run-up to the merger between Daimler and Benz & Cie, a race-oriented version of Daimler's Type 630 luxury car was produced with a modified chassis that was called the Model K (K for 'Kurzer Radstand' or short wheelbase in English).
 The new Daimler-Benz corporation, which produced cars under the brand name Mercedes-Benz, decided that it would create an even more advanced race car building upon the best features of the Model K, which would be called the Model S (S for Sport).

 Model S

 The six-cylinder engine from the Type 630 was developed into a new motor with the bore widened by 4 mm to increase the engine displacement from 6.3 L to 6.7 L. This engine was given a design code of M06, and using the naming convention that became standard after the merger.
 The letter M for motor designates the engine and W for wagen (or wagon) refers to the vehicles so that the S-Series had the design code W06.
 The new engine M06 got an increase of 40 horsepower producing 180 hp with the supercharger engaged.
 The dimensions of the Model K chassis were retained, but the frame was lowered significantly and the engine was moved rearward by 30 cm.
 The result was that the engine was lower and there was improved weight distribution which improved stability and handling.